Chapter 20 : Over the Edge

 I wasn’t about to let him change the topic so quickly.
 “Nathan, are you a Death Eater?”
 He didn’t even have to respond; the instant I asked it, I knew.
 I closed my eyes in horror, and turned away, speechless.

 I couldn’t believe it.
 I thought I knew him.
 My own brother, whom I had been so close to when we were growing up, whom I’d always looked up to, was now a Death Eater.
 He was the one who’d encouraged me to stand up for my beliefs – and here he was doing the same thing, but it was to support Voldemort.
 I felt like he’d personally betrayed me.
-It was one thing to have suspected it earlier this year, but now to know for sure was terrible.
-How long had he been a Death Eater?
+How long had this been going on?

 “Melanie, what’s wrong?”
 His voice faltered.